 These parameters are consulted by the expander when it encounters an import for a library that has not previously been defined or loaded.
-The expander searches for the library source or object file in each pair of root directories, in order, trying each of the source extensions then each of the object extensions in turn before moving onto the next pair of root directories.
+By default, the expander searches for the library source or object file in each pair of root directories, in order, trying each of the source extensions then each of the object extensions in turn before moving onto the next pair of root directories.
+(If the library name forms an absolute pathname, the library source and object directories are ignored.)
 If the expander finds a source file before it finds an object file, it loads the corresponding object file if the object file exists and is not older than the source file.

-If this is not the case, and the parameter compile-imported-libraries is set to #t, the expander compiles the library via compile-library, then loads the resulting object file.
 Otherwise, the expander loads the source file.
 An exception is raised during this process if a source or object file exists but is not readable or if an object file cannot be created.